Bose-Einstein condensate sub-wavelength confinement via superoscillations: Speeding Oscillations by Minimizing Potential

 \section{Speeding Oscillations by Minimizing Potential}

-Assuming that the electric fields in Eq.~\eqref{eq:dpV_3field} are counter-propagating along the $x$-axis, we can reduce the 3D geometry to 1D by tight harmonic confinement in the transverse $yz$ plane.
-Let us select the confinement frequencies of 1000$\pi$ Hz for the $y$ and $z$ axes have, and a weak harmonic confinement of 0.5$\pi$ Hz for the $x$-axis.
-This creates a cigar-shaped potential that accommodates several periods of a standing wave.
-Hence, Eq.~\eqref{eq:3DTimeIndependentGPE} is replaced by the following 1D GPE equation (see, e.g., Refs.~\cite{Lindberg_2023, Boegel_2021})
+Setting the direction of propagation for our full field along the $x$-axis, such that $\boldsymbol{E}_j = (E_j(x), 0, 0)^T$, we can reduce the 3D geometry to 1D by tight harmonic confinement in the transverse $yz$ plane.
+Let us select confinement frequencies of 1000$\pi$ Hz for the $y$ and $z$ axes, and a weak harmonic confinement of 0.5$\pi$ Hz for the $x$-axis.
+This creates a cigar-shaped potential that may confine the BEC to 1D without interfering with the superoscillating potential created inside, as the effect of the confining $x$-axis $0.5\pi$ Hz harmonic is negligible at distance scales on the order of $\sim 100\mu$m.
+Hence, Eq.~\eqref{eq:3DTimeIndependentGPE} is replaced by the following 1D GPE (see, e.g., Refs.~\cite{Lindberg_2023, Boegel_2021})

 where the ground state $\psi(x)$ is normalized as $\int |\psi(x)|^2 dx = 1$.

 For a monochromatic field producing the trapping potential~\eqref{eq:singlefreqV}, the minimum confinement distance achievable is dictated by the diffraction limit, which is simply half the wavelength, $\lambda/2$, of the laser field.